Fight a Denied Workers' Compensation Claim

 • Inhibited earning capacity

 However, in work injury cases, there may not be a basis for a personal injury claim.
-The workers' compensation attorneys at our Salt Lake City firm can review your case and determine if any third parties can be held liable for your injuries.
+Let our attorneys help determine which kind of compensation you're eligible for.

 Younker Hyde Macfarlane, PLLC